KU Student Housing Handbook

 Requesting To Move: A Change in Room, Suite or Apartment Assignment

-If the resident does not move (including checking out of your current hall) within the timeframe provided by Student Housing staff, they may be charged for both spaces for the duration of time both spaces were unavailable to other residents.
-Residents’ housing bill will be adjusted to reflect any change in price from the previous living space to the new living space.
+If the resident does not move (including checking out of your current hall) within the timeframe provided by Housing & Residence Life staff, the request may be cancelled and the resident they may be charged for both spaces for the duration of time both spaces were unavailable to other residents.
+Residents’ housing billcharges in their Enroll & Pay account will be adjusted to reflect any change in price from the previous living space to the new living space.

 Room Freeze Periods

 There are times when residents will not be allowed to change rooms due to occupancy maintenance needs.
-For more information, contact Student Housing at housing@ku.edu.
+For more information, contact Housing & Residence Life at housing@ku.edu.

 Room Readiness